Frank L. Williams, President / Founder

 Frank Williams is a native of the Northwest community, located just west of Leland in northern Brunswick County, N.C.
 After graduating from North Brunswick High School in 1988, he earned a degree from North Carolina State University’s Department of Communication in 1993.

 Frank has been a featured speaker for a variety of organizations.
-He has addressed gatherings of the North Brunswick Chamber of Commerce, the Brunswick Community College Small Business Center, the Leland Business Association, the Greater Raleigh Chamber of Commerce, the Morrisville Chamber of Commerce, the Wake Forest Chamber of Commerce, the Greater Raleigh Merchants Association, the N.C.
+He has addressed gatherings of the Brunswick County Chamber of Commerce, North Brunswick Chamber of Commerce, the Brunswick Community College Small Business Center, the Leland Business Association, the Greater Raleigh Chamber of Commerce, the Morrisville Chamber of Commerce, the Wake Forest Chamber of Commerce, the Greater Raleigh Merchants Association, the N.C.
 State University chapter of the Public Relations Student Society of America (PRSSA), the John William Pope Civitas Institute’s Academy of Practical Politics, Heritage Action for America’s activist skills clinics and numerous other civic and political organizations.

 Frank is a member of Northside Baptist Church.
 In his free time he enjoys politics, fishing, the beach and ACC football and basketball.